eddiebrunson/Reactjs_Notes/reactjsnotes.md

 --> A **prop** is any input you pass to a React component.
 Just like an HTML attribute, a prop name and value are added to the component.

 **Caveat:** Components must return a single root element.
-This is wehy we add a <div> to contain all the elements.
+This is wehy we add a *<div>* to contain all the elements.

 All props are stored in *this.props* object.
-So to access this text prop from inside the component, we'd us this.props.text
+So to access this text prop from inside the component, we'd use this.props.text

 ---